Spanish cruiser Vizcaya: Spanish-American War

 The blockade wore on, with Vizcaya and the others enduring occasional American naval bombardments of the harbor.
 Vizcaya still had two 140 mm guns out of commission, 80 percent of the 140-millimetre ammunition was defective, and nothing could be done under the circumstances about her terribly fouled bottom.
 Some of her men joined others from the fleet in a Naval Brigade to fight ashore against a United States Army overland drive toward Santiago de Cuba.

-Vizcaya explodes during the Battle of Santiago de Cuba on 3 July 1898.